wiredquill/suse-rancher-prime-setup/README-Full-Instructions.md

 # Lab Setup Instructions

+The Cloud Native Tech Lab makes it easy for you to build a deploy demo environments that leverge SUSE technoly and utilizing either your own lab equpment of can be run entirley in the cloud.

+When you create Downstream Cluster,

+Once the base system is installed you add capability to any cluster by simply adding a Kubernetes Label and Fleet will do the rest.
+Need SUSE Private Regisrty for a demo?
+Simple add the label, `needs-private-registry`=`true` sit back and in a matter of minutes you will have a SUSE private regsisty installed and fully configured (I.E. Proxy cache to Application Collection configured and ingress setup).

+Current supported Add Ones

+`needs-storage`  - Installs Longhorn, setups up default storageclass with 1 replica `needs-security` - Installs SUSE Security configures autoscan
+`needs-ingress-nginx` - Installs and creates an ingress-nginx - needed for ALL k3s clusters (to support certs) `needs-private-registry` - Installs SUSE Private Registry and Creates a

 ## Overview
 This document outlines the setup procedure for a demo lab environment utilizing Rancher and Kubernetes clusters.

+Once you have downstream clusters deployed in your main

 ## Prerequisites